deercreeklabs/f1-seller-client/seller.md

 the event is dropped.
 See the [Events](#events) section for more information.
 See also [sendEventToAllShoppers](#sendeventtoallshoppers)
 #### Parameters
-* userId: An integer representing the shopper's user id.
+* `userId`: An integer representing the shopper's user id.
-* eventName: A string representing name of the event
+* `eventName`: A string representing name of the event
-* eventString: A string representing the value of the event.
+* `eventString`: A string representing the value of the event.
 #### Return Value
-TRUE if the operation succeeded, FALSE otherwise.
+`TRUE` if the operation succeeded, `FALSE` otherwise.
 #### Examples
 ```php
 $userId = 2435;